ForgottenGlory/Living-Skyrim-3/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-Additionally, if your report applies to a specific object, make sure it is selected with the console open.
-Reports without this will be closed.
+If your report pertains to a specific NPC, object, or item, please open the console using the tilde (~) key and then click on that NPC, object or item.
+Take a screenshot of this and include that in this report.
+You will know if you have the correct thing selected if it is highlighted white after clicking on it.

 **Additional context**
 Add any other context about the problem here.